Configuring the Switch Ports

 ../_images/xg-7100-1u-switch_23.png

 At this point, everything should be configured properly.
 ETH1-8 will act as a single LAN switch.
 One final step that should be performed is to remove the now unnecessary VLAN 4090 from pfSense® Plus software.
 So far VLAN 4090 was only removed from the switch.
-To remove the unused VLAN, navigate to Interfaces > Assignments, VLANs tab and use fa-trash on the 4090 row to remove the VLAN:
+To remove the unused VLAN, navigate to Interfaces > Assignments, VLANs tab and use fa-trash-can on the 4090 row to remove the VLAN:

 ../_images/xg-7100-1u-switch_24.png